How to Introduce Yourself in a Presentation [9 Unique Ideas]

 - Feb 5, 2024

-As a presentation design agency, we work on many conference presentations throughout the year, and we’ve observed a common challenge: most speakers either rush through their introductions or overdo them, losing the audience's interest right from the start.
+We work on many presentations throughout the year, and we’ve observed a common challenge: most speakers either rush through their introductions or overdo them, losing the audience's interest right from the start.

 1. Introductions frame the stakes